hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 kaggle competitions download -c stanford-ribonanza-rna-folding -p ./datamount unzip ./datamount/stanford-ribonanza-rna-folding.zip
 ```
+Or manually download it https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/data and place it in ./datamount and unzip it.
 ```
 3. prepare preprocessed dataset.
 If you have set up [kaggle-api](https://github.com/Kaggle/kaggle-api), use following commands.